Your success as an online instructor hinges on whether or not your audience finds you credible enough to teach the topics in your course.

 Can you imagine their trust-o-meter shooting off the roof?

 I mean, how can your audience not trust you if the editors of the hard-hitting sites approve of your ideas to the point of them allowing you to share it with their audience, right?

-Another benefit from guest posting is the fact that they can read your content and the kind of ideas that you’re sharing.
+Another benefit of guest posting is the fact that they can read your content and the kind of ideas that you’re sharing.
 This gives them an idea of how knowledgeable you are in your craft.